 After the A/D module has been configured as desired, the selected channel must be acquired before the conversion is started.
 The analog input channels must have their corresponding TRIS bits selected as an input.
-To determine acquisition time, see Section 16.1.
+To determine acquisition time, see Section 17.1.
 After this acquisition time has elapsed, the A/D conversion can be started.
 The following steps should be followed for doing an A/D conversion:

-- Configure the A/D module:
+- 1. Configure the A/D module:

 - Configure analog pins, voltage reference and digital I/O (ADCON1)

 - Select A/D input channel (ADCON0)

 - Select A/D conversion clock (ADCON0)

 - Turn on A/D module (ADCON0)

 - 2. Configure A/D interrupt (if desired):

 - · Clear ADIF bit

-- · Set ADIE bit
+- Set ADIE bit

 - · Set GIE bit

+- · Set PEIE bit

 - 3. Wait the required acquisition time.

 - 4. Start conversion:

 - Set GO/DONE bit (ADCON0)

-- 5. Wait for A/D conversion to complete, by either:

-- Polling for the GO/DONE bit to be cleared OR
+- 5. Wait for A/D conversion to complete, by either: - Polling for the GO/DONE bit to be cleared (interrupts disabled)

-- · Waiting for the A/D interrupt

-- Read A/D Result registers (ADRESH/ADRESL); clear bit ADIF if required.

-- For next conversion, go to step 1 or step 2, as required.
-The A/D conversion time per bit is defined as TAD.
-A minimum wait of 2TAD is required before next acquisition starts.